-RAM Air Intake - the system is characterised by the arrangement of the air inlets, to ensure optimal maintenance of internal pressure across the the whole range of angles of attack.
+RAM Air Intake - this system is characterised by the arrangement of the air inlets, to ensure optimal maintenance of internal pressure.
+Thanks to this design, we were able to reduce their size, while maintaining the same air flow at all angles to improve laminar flow.
+More consistency across the whole speed range and better performance without compromising on safety.